tusharkeshav/image-editor/README.md

 ### Todos
 * Graphic interface(Using Tkinter)
-* Add few More features
+* Add few More featuresTkinter
   * Image Crop
   * More Filters
   * Brightness, Contrast, Sharpening modification
   * Add a new image to image(overlay)

+### NOTE:
+Contribution are Welcome!!

 ### License
 ---